Harshad-Sahu/atlys-assessment/README.md

 The provided document and specifications were incomplete and somewhat vague.
 Based on my understanding, here is how the application flow is designed:

-- The login page serves as the landing page.
-New users must register before proceeding.
+- The login page serves as the landing page, and new users must register before proceeding.
+Currently, new user data is stored in localStorage, so if you use incognito mode or a new browser, previously registered users may not be available.
+As specified, no back-end API is required, so this is the logic I have implemented.
 - After a successful login or signup, users are redirected to the **/posts** route.
 - According to the task requirements, **_"There is no need to implement the logic for creating new posts, comments, or likes."_** Therefore, I have focused on creating the UI only.
 For every user action, an **_Auth Popup_** appears.